 A dedicated and creative teacher, Ching-Yi Lin is Associate Professor at Western Kentucky University and also serves on the faculty at the Indiana University Summer String Academy and the WKU Summer String Institute.
 Previously, she served on the faculty of the Sommersymfoni i Kristiansand in Norway.

 As a board member for the Daraja Music Initiative, a non-profit organization in Moshi, Tanzania, Ching-Yi initiated a beginning strings program for students of the Majengo Primary School in 2016.
 Over 60 string instruments were donated from across the United States for this endeavor.
 The program offers college music majors an international opportunity to teach, inspire, and make an impact in a global classroom setting.

 In 2013, Ms. Lin was presented with the prestigious Jefferson Award for Public Service in Washington, DC, recognizing her work in bringing music into the lives of young people throughout her community.
 And in 2017, Ching-Yi received a Sisterhood grant from Western Kentucky University to direct student teachers and volunteers in teaching the violin to refugee children in Bowling Green, KY.

-Dr. Lin earned her BM, MM, and DM in Violin Performance at the Indiana University Jacobs School of Music, and also studied at the Vienna Conservatory from 2001 to 2003.
-Her principal teachers include Mauricio Fuks, Boris Kuschnir, Fredell Lack, and Nelli Shkolnikova.
-She plays on a violin made in 1863 by Jean-Baptiste Vuillaume.
+Dr. Lin holds bachelor’s, master’s, and doctoral degrees from the Indiana University Jacobs School of Music, and she undertook additional studies at the Vienna Conservatory.
+Ching-Yi plays on a violin made in 1863 by Jean-Baptiste Vuillaume.